Error Inhibiting Methods for Finite Elements: Block Finite Difference schemes

 \subsubsection{Numerical Results}

-Our theory on stability and order of convergence is demonstrated by numerical results (see Figure \ref{fig:fig_6}).
-The scheme was run for $u(x,t)=exp(cos(x+y-t))$ on the interval $[0,1]\times [0,1]$ and $N=24,36,48,60$ with a 4th order explicit Runge-Kutta time propagator and final time $t=1$.
-In Figure \ref{fig:fig_6}, the convergence plots appear with $c=0,-1/4,-4/13$ and the optimal convergence rate is reached for $c=-4/13$, a 6th order with post-processing.
+Numerical results demonstrate our theory on stability and order of convergence (see Fig. \ref{fig:fig_6}).
+The scheme was run for an exact solution $u(x,y,t)=\exp(\cos(x+y-t))$ on the interval $[0,1]\times [0,1]$ and $N=24,36,48,60,72,96$ with a sixth order explicit Runge-Kutta time propagator and Final Time $T=1$.
+In order to clarify the error properties in 2D, the figure pictures the view from an observer at $z=0$ and far from $x=y=0$.\\

+The convergence plots present for $c=0,-1/4,-4/13$ BFD schemes, are presented in Fig. \ref{fig:fig_7}.
+The same optimal convergence rate is reached for $c=-4/13$, resulting in a sixth-order convergence rate with a post-processing filter.
+The scheme was run for an exact solution $u(x,y,t)=\exp(\cos(x+y-t))$ on the interval $[0,1]\times [0,1]$ and $N=24,36,48,60,72,96$ with a sixth-order explicit Runge-Kutta time propagator and Final Time $T=1$.